Frisbee and Flying Disc

 Ultimate Frisbee History

 Since all of the disc sports were invented and began developing when the only disc that could be considered a sports disc was the Wham-O Frisbee, this article is titled The History of Frisbee Disc Sports.
-In the late 1970s, new companies began manufacturing precision sports disc that were more advanced and used today for all the disc sports except for guts, where the Wham-O Pro is still in use.
+In the late 1970s, new companies began manufacturing precision sports disc that was more advanced and used today for all the disc sports except for guts, where the Wham-O Pro is still in use.

 The first known instance of a flying disc sport was disc golf, invented in the early 1900s.
 The first game was held in Bladworth, Saskatchewan, Canada in 1926.
 Ronald Gibson and a group of his Bladworth Elementary School buddies played a game of throwing tin lids into 4 foot wide circles drawn into sandy patches on their school grounds.
 They called the game Tin Lid Golf and played on a fairly regular basis.
 However, after they grew older and went their separate ways, the game came to an end.
 Disc golf is now played in over 40 countries with a popular PDGA semi-professional tour.

-Early Frisbee Play and First Disc Sports Competitions 1968-1973
+Beginning Frisbee Play and First Disc Sports Competitions 1968-1973

 The November 1969 “All Comers” meet in Brookside Park in Pasadena, California, advertised a “Style throwing and catching” activity area and also a “Free exercise” activity area in addition to the other more traditional Frisbee events like guts, distance, and accuracy.

-There were a few gut’s and distance tournaments in the 1960s, but the birth and history of Frisbee and disc sports competitions began in the early 1970s in Canada and the U.S. at the same time.
+There were a few gut’s and distance tournaments in the 1960s, but the birth and history of Frisbee and modern disc sports competitions began in the early 1970s in Canada and the U.S. at the same time.
 Many innovations in competition and tournament formats were being discovered, developed and established in both countries in the early 1970s.
 Canada has shown that despite population differences, Canada has always been competitive at the highest level against the U.S. and the World.

 The IFA Newsletter made its debut in 1968 and brought together previously isolated and undocumented pockets of disc play.
 Stories of Frisbee activities, including stories about people who could throw a Frisbee in different ways and could make fancy trick catches began to circulate.
 There were stories of the legendary Spyder Wills from Laguna Beach, whose floating throws and fancy catches were unlike what anyone else could do with a Frisbee.
 The Frisbee community found out about the big International Frisbee Tournament (IFT) gut’s Frisbee competitions in the Upper Peninsula of Michigan, Ken Westerfield and Jim Kenner’s Canadian Open Frisbee Championships in Toronto, Dan Roddick’s Pennsylvania State Championship events, and Wham-O’s National Junior Championships.